 Data from just prior to the holiday season in December indicated much more of an openness toward in-person holiday celebrations.
 The return of in-person activities like gathering with family in-person may also be carrying over to friendships as well, but only to an extent.

-Less than half (43%) socialize with their friends in person on a daily or weekly basis.
+Less than half (43%) of Americans socialize with their friends in person on a daily or weekly basis.
 While many regularly see friends in person, it’s still less likely for friends to see each other daily – only 14% say they’re coming together to socialize every day.

 Gen Z adults and younger Millennials lead the way when it comes to seeing their friends in person daily; unsurprising given school and college life can help foster daily interactions.
 In the 55+ crowd, they’re equally as likely as younger Millennials (31% each) to hang out with friends in person, but they’re also the most likely age group to rarely have in-person time with friends, if at all.
 The risks from Covid infections among the older generations, in particular, could be a factor.